Pharmaracist/dots-hyprland/README.md

 - Development tools and utilities
 - Auto-configured settings

+> **Note**: The installation process will ask for confirmation before executing commands.
+This helps you understand what's being installed and gives you control over the process.

 ### Manual Installation 🔧
 For those who prefer more control, check the detailed installation steps below.
 </details>